dsin85691/SSBA_For_Counterfactuals/README.md

 # Notice #

 Since the paper is already public, we will leave the repository open.
+We have changed the name of the method and added a new citation for the bisection approach.
+For future work, we will differentiate our work further.

 # Optimal Point for Boundary Approximation (OPBA) for Counterfactual Explanations